-If the radiator cap is stuck, fluid cannot get released.
-This will cause pressure to build inside of the radiator, causing the hose to leak or break open.
+If the radiator cap is stuck, pressure may build inside of the radiator, which could cause cooling system components to leak or burst.

 You may have a bad radiator cap if the radiator hose collapses.
 The vacuum won’t be released by the radiator cap properly and it will cause the radiator hose to collapse during the cooling down period.

 If this happens, inspect the cap to see if there is any damage.
 If there is, replace it immediately.

 If pressure in the cooling system is too high, you are likely to see one or more hoses start to spray coolant all over the engine bay.

 Most of the time the pressure isn’t high enough to rip the hose in half.
 You will often see a pinpoint leak that only sprays coolant when the car is warmed up.

 A hose with a small hole may actually seal just fine when the car is cold.
 As you drive, pressure in the cooling system will build.
 The pressure will eventually be enough to force coolant through the tiny hole and your car will slowly lose coolant.